-The School Counseling option prepares students for the TEXES exam and the Texas School Counselor certificate.
+The Professional School Counseling option prepares students to work with children and adolescents in school settings, Pre-Kinder to 12th grade, for the TEXES exam and the Texas School Counselor certificate.

-The Community Counseling option prepares students for counseling positions in various community agencies such as mental health centers, private counseling agencies, drug abuse centers, centers for counseling the elderly, child protective services, family counseling centers, business and industry.
+The Community Counseling option prepares students for clinical mental health counseling positions in various community agencies such as mental health centers, private counseling agencies, drug abuse centers, centers for counseling the elderly, child protective services, family counseling centers, business and industry.